UBC-MDS/heart_disease_predictor_py/README.md

 ## About

-The **Heart Disease Predictor** project aims to build a reliable machine learning model that predicts the presence of heart disease based on a set of patient health measurements.
-This project employs data wrangling, exploratory data analysis (EDA), and classification techniques to explore the dataset and develop an accurate model.
+The **Heart Disease Predictor** project aims to build a reliable machine learning model that predicts the presence of heart disease based on patient health measurements.
+It involves data wrangling, exploratory data analysis (EDA), and classification techniques to find meaningful patterns and build an accurate model.

-The dataset used in this project is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease).
-The dataset consists of 303 patient records, each including 13 attributes such as age, cholesterol levels, chest pain type, and maximum heart rate achieved.
-The target variable (`num`) indicates the presence or absence of heart disease.
-Our goal is to predict the target variable effectively, helping to assess patients' heart health in a clinical setting.
+The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease) and contains 303 patient records with 13 attributes related to heart health.
+Our model’s goal is to predict heart disease presence to assist clinicians in assessing risk.

 ---

 ## Project Objectives
-- **Data Wrangling**: Preprocess the raw dataset to prepare it for analysis.
+- **Data Wrangling**: Preprocess the raw dataset for analysis.
-- **Exploratory Data Analysis (EDA)**: Investigate relationships between patient features and heart disease presence.
+- **Exploratory Data Analysis (EDA)**: Examine key relationships among features.
 - **Model Development**: Train and evaluate a classification model to predict heart disease.
-- **Evaluation**: Assess the model's performance using metrics like accuracy, confusion matrices, and more.
+- **Evaluation**: Assess model performance using accuracy, confusion matrices, and other metrics.

-Our final classifier achieved an overall accuracy of ~87%, which, while promising, indicates further improvements can be made for real-world applicability.
-False negatives (missed heart disease) remain a primary concern, as they could lead to underdiagnosis.
+Our current classifier achieves ~87% accuracy, though improvements could enhance clinical usefulness—especially reducing false negatives.

 ---

 ## Dataset Details

-The heart disease dataset was originally collected by researchers from four different institutions and compiled by researchers at the Cleveland Clinic Foundation.
-The attributes in the dataset include:
-- **Age**: Patient age in years.
-- **Sex**: Gender of the patient.
-- **Chest Pain Type (cp)**: Type of chest pain experienced (four categories).
-- **Resting Blood Pressure (trestbps)**: Blood pressure at rest.
-- **Cholesterol Level (chol)**: Serum cholesterol in mg/dl.
-- **Max Heart Rate (thalach)**: Maximum heart rate achieved during exercise.

-Additional features capture other physiological details, each potentially relevant to heart disease diagnosis.
+The dataset includes various features (e.g., age, sex, chest pain type, resting blood pressure, cholesterol, max heart rate) that have been used to study risk factors related to heart disease.

 ---

 ## Report
-The final report summarizing our findings and model development can be found [here](https://ubc-mds.github.io/heart_disease_predictor_py/).
+A summary of the findings and model development can be found in the [final report](https://ubc-mds.github.io/heart_disease_predictor_py/).

 ---